-To remain in good academic standing, graduate students must maintain a minimum cumulative GPA of 3.0 in all coursework related to their program of study once they have a total of 9 credit hours attempted and any additional or higher academic standards established by their program of study.
+To remain in good academic standing, graduate students must maintain a minimum cumulative GPA of 3.0 in all coursework related to their program of study once they have a total of 9 credit hours attempted\ and any additional or higher academic standards established by their program of study.
 Students who fail to meet their program's criteria may be placed on probation or dismissed from the program.
+A probationary period last for the term(s) in which the next nine credit hours are attempted.